Photon surfaces extensions for dynamical gravitational collapse: Photon surfaces in dust collapse

 \begin{remark} The initial condition $x(t_0)=x_b$ ensures that $m$ is $C^0$ along the boundary of the star.
 Naturally, the Misner-Sharp mass remains constant on the exterior solution, and consequently, on the exterior photon surface at $r=3M$.
 Therefore, demanding that $m$ possesses $C^1$ regularity at the star's boundary effectively means requiring

-which is claimed in \cite{Cao:2019vlu} to be assumed \footnote{Observe that in \cite{Cao:2019vlu} Misner-Sharp mass is denoted by $E$.} as a second initial condition, besides $x(t_0)=x_b$.
-But actually, that would give $\dot x(t_0)=0$ since the mass is a function of $x$ only and in fact, from the second order ODE \eqref{eq:ps-dust} we have that, when $\dot x(t)=0$ then $\ddot x(t)=1/(r\,r_x)>0$ and so a critical point of the curve $x(t)$ is necessarily a strict local minimum.
+which is claimed in \cite{Cao:2019vlu} to be assumed \footnote{Observe that in \cite{Cao:2019vlu} the Misner-Sharp mass is denoted by $E$.} as a second initial condition, in addition to $x(t_0)=x_b$.
+But actually, that would give $\dot x(t_0)=0$ since the mass depends only on $x$; moreover from the second order ODE \eqref{eq:ps-dust} we have that when $\dot x(t)=0$ then $\ddot x(t)=1/(r\,r_x)>0$ and so a critical point of the curve $x(t)$ is necessarily a strict local minimum.
 That excludes this possibility because, if we search for an extension of the photon surface in the interior portion of the model, we would rather look for a function $x(t)<x_b$, and this cannot happen in this case where, in a neighborhood of the initial time $t_0$, $x(t)$ would attain strictly greater values than $x(t_0)=x_b$.

-The apparent contradiction is indeed resolved because, as a matter of fact, the condition used in \cite{Cao:2019vlu} is precisely that coming from our Theorem \ref{thm:ext}, as one can verify looking at \cite[(5.41)]{Cao:2019vlu} -- although misinterpreted there, as explained above. \end{remark}
+The apparent contradiction is indeed resolved because, as a matter of fact, the condition used in \cite{Cao:2019vlu} is precisely the one derived from our Theorem \ref{thm:ext}, as one can verify from \cite[(5.41)]{Cao:2019vlu}, although it is misinterpreted there, as explained above. \end{remark}

-\section{Photon surface analysis}
+\subsection{Photon surface analysis}

-Once we have established that the photon surface uniquely extends in the interior spacetime as a null hypersurface, let us study its qualitative behavior, to understand whether it covers the singularity developing in the LTB model.
+Once we have established that the photon surface uniquely extends to the interior spacetime as a null hypersurface, let us study its qualitative behavior to understand whether it covers the singularity developing in the LTB model.